 If you’re keen to learn more about the way eating meat impacts your health, check out the Game Changers documentary on Netflix!

 By trying out a pescatarian-based diet, it essentially means being vegetarian while still including seafood in your diet.
 You can still cut out your red meat, pork, poultry from your diet while keeping fish and other seafood.
 By going pescatarian, you’re still significantly reducing your carbon footprint.
 That's because seafood production releases far fewer greenhouse gases than their land-based counterparts.

 6/ Get your friends involved

-We know it can be tempting and difficult to give up a habit like a plant-based diet, we find getting your friends or partner involved helps to hold you accountable.
+We know it can be difficult to transition to a new habit like a plant-based diet.
+We find getting your friends or partner involved helps to hold you accountable.
 Treat yourself and try out vegetarian restaurants to inspire your cooking.
-You could even track your progress to keep you motivated!
+You could even track your progress with a food diary to keep you motivated.